-The Firm will be responsible for providing a prospectus to all clients of DPP transactions with the confirmation of purchase. ►►
+The Firm will be responsible for providing a prospectus to all clients of DPP transactions with the confirmation of purchase. ▶▶

-On an as needed basis, the designated principal will be responsible for reviewing all DPP and Limited Partnership (LP) Transactions, and approving all relevant prospectuses and offering memoranda.
+On an as needed basis, the designated principal will be responsible for reviewing all complex product transactions, and approving all relevant prospectuses and offering memoranda.
 The designated principal will approve transactions based on the customer's financial profile, investment experience, time horizon and overall investment objectives.
 All relevant documentation such as prospectuses, subscription agreements, suitability questionnaires, and other documentation will be reviewed and properly filed as evidence of review.